noscript>

 Unfortunately, the students had failed to anticipate the cost of transporting the giant cowboy back home.
 The Board of Trustees bailed them out by paying for Big Tex’s return, happy with the publicity his visit had attracted.

 His Abilene adventure marked Big Tex’s second excursion outside of Dallas.
 The first was in the summer of 1953 when the Dallas Jaycees took him to Minneapolis, Minnesota, for the national Jaycee convention.
-In 1981, he embarked on his only other journey, returning to Kerens, Texas, where he originated as a giant Santa Claus before being sold to state fair officials and transformed into the iconic cowboy figure.
+In 1981, he embarked on his only other out-of-town journey, returning to Kerens, Texas, where he originated as a giant Santa Claus before being sold to state fair officials and transformed into the iconic cowboy figure.

 The original Big Tex was destroyed by an electrical fire in 2012.
 A new 25,000-pound and 3-foot-taller Big Tex was unveiled in 2013.